-Credit Facility-We have a \$100.0 million senior credit facility (the "Facility") provided by a syndicate of banks which is available for borrowings and letters of credit.
-The Facility will expire in February 2012 and is secured by the capital stock of our current and future subsidiaries.
-As of June 30, 2008, the total of the Facility was \$100.0 million, with no outstanding borrowings, \$38.2 million in letters of credit outstanding, and \$61.8 million of credit available.
+Credit Facility-On February 20, 2007, we entered into a \$100.0 million senior credit facility (the "Facility") provided by a syndicate of banks.
+The Facility is available for borrowings and letters of credit and will expire in February 2012.
+The Facility is secured by the capital stock of our current and future subsidiaries.
+As of March 31, 2009, the total of the Facility was \$100.0 million, with no outstanding borrowings, \$43.1 million in letters of credit outstanding, and \$56.9 million of credit available.

 We have a choice of two interest rate options for borrowings under the Facility; these rates are floating rates determined by the broad financial markets, meaning they can and do move up and down from time to time.
-We estimate that the interest rate applicable to the borrowings under the Facility would be approximately 3.7% as of June 30, 2008.
+Excluding the amortization of debt financing and arrangement costs, we estimate the interest rate applicable to the borrowings under the Facility would be approximately 1.75% as of March 31, 2009.
 Commitment fees are payable on the portion of the capacity not in use for borrowings or letters of credit at any given time.
 These fees range from 0.20%-0.30% per annum, based on the ratio of debt to Credit Facility Adjusted EBITDA.
 The Facility contains financial covenants defining various financial measures and the levels of these measures with which we must comply.
-We are in compliance with all the financial covenants as of June 30, 2008.
+We are in compliance with all the financial covenants as of March 31, 2009.

 Notes to Former Owners-We issued subordinated notes to the former owners of acquired companies, as part of the consideration used to acquire these companies.
-These notes had an outstanding balance of \$12.8 million, of which \$1.7 million is current, as of June 30, 2008 and bear interest, payable annually, at a weighted average interest rate of 6.0%.
+These notes had an outstanding balance of \$9.7 million, of which \$1.0 million is current as of March 31, 2009.
+These notes bear interest, payable annually, at a weighted average interest rate of 5.8%.